GoogleCloudPlatform/apigee-samples/README.md

 ## Samples for LLM Serving with Apigee

-The rise of Large Language Models (LLMs) presents an unparalleled opportunity for AI productization, but also necessitates a robust platform to manage, scale, secure, and govern acess to them.
+The rise of Large Language Models (LLMs) presents an unparalleled opportunity for AI productization, but also necessitates a robust platform to manage, scale, secure, and govern access to them.
 While specialized tools and platforms are emerging, organizations can leverage their existing investment in a best-in-class API Management platform like Apigee to effectively handle all their LLM serving needs.

 Apigee X plays a crucial role in LLM serving by acting as an intermediary between clients and the LLM endpoints.
 It provides a secure, reliable, and scalable way to expose LLMs as APIs while offering essential features like: